DrSnowbird/jdk-mvn-py3/README.md

 Yarn has now been added since few requests for supporting Yarn.
 However, at this point, the impact to all child Containers is not assured yet.
 Please report any issue for child Containers or derivative Containers based upon this base Container image.

 # Quick commands
-* build.sh - build local image
+* build.sh - build local image.
-* logs.sh - see logs of container
+* logs.sh - see logs of container.
-* run.sh - run the container
+* run.sh - run the container.
-* shell.sh - shell into the container
+* shell.sh - shell into the container.
+* save.sh - save a running Container instance into a tgz file for later to restore.
+* restore.sh - restore the previously archived tgz Container instance ready for running again.
-* stop.sh - stop the container
+* stop.sh - stop the container.
 * tryJava.sh : test Java
 * tryNodeJS.sh : test NodeJS
 * tryPython.sh : test Python